sagemath/trac_to_gh/Issue 8875.md

 ```
 Assignee: sage-combinat

-A Set_object gets created instead of an Set_object_enumerated.
+A Set_object gets created instead of an Set_object_enumerated when calling the Set function with an iterator as argument.

 Issue created by migration from https://trac.sagemath.org/ticket/8875